7sempra/rosetta/README.md

 ## Accessing Rosetta variables

 ### Javascript
-Rosetta creates a JS object who structure reflects your namespace structure.
+Rosetta creates a JS object whose structure reflects your namespace structure.
 Given a Rosetta file like this:
 ```
 $numShapes = 5
 animationDurations: